BrunoIannone/Pepper-Walking-Assistant/README.md

 python2 src/touch_sim.py --sensor LHand --duration 20
 ```

-## TODO
-- Remove main_asr?
-- How to check status in main & action_manager
-- check todo on action_manager

 ## MODIM Guide

 This guide explains how to launch the various components of MODIM to set up Pepper in walking assistant mode.